benmckcohen/cplt3d/README.md

 **Parameters**

-- ax : Axis
+  - - ax : Axis
-  - The axis on which to plot the points
+      - The axis on which to plot the points.
   - pts : array of shape (N,3)
-  - The points to plot
+      - The points to plot.
   - vals: array of shape (N,)
-  - The values to plot that are associated with each point
+      - The values to plot that are associated with each point.
+For histograms, use an array of ones.
   - cmap: Colormap
       - The colormap to use while plotting, strongly recommended to have a gradient in alpha.
   - norm: Function
       - The normalization function to use.
-Colors are computed using cmap(NORM(x)) where NORM is the instantiation of norm with the correct vmax and vmin.
+Colors are computed using cmap(NORM(x)) where NORM is the instantiation of `norm` with the correct `vmax` and `vmin`.
   - vmin: float
       - The minimum of the dynamic range.
-Set automatically if None.
+Set automatically if `None`.
   - vmax: float
       - The maximum of the dynamic range.
-Set automatically if None.
+Set automatically if `None`.
   - _range: array of shape (3,2)
       - The minima and maxima to generate bins within.
-Set automatically if None
+Should be of the form [[min_x,max_x],[min_y,max_y],[min_z,max_z]].
+Set automatically if `None`.
   - filled: float or function
       - The method of making boxes invisible.
 If float the code removes the bottom(top) % of the bins.
-If function, must be of form f(x,y,z,dx,dy,dz,result,color), be vectorized, and return a np array of bools which are True if the box is plotted and False if not
+If function, must be of form f(x,y,z,dx,dy,dz,result,color), be vectorized, and return a np array of bools which are True if the box is plotted and False if not.
   - filled_invert: bool
       - If true, it inverts filled (so removes the top % of the data instead of bottom %).
-Has no impact if filled is a function.
+Has no impact if `filled` is a function.
   - edgecolor_function: Function
       - A function that takes in the facecolors and returns the edgecolors array.
-Can be useful if you want to shade your edge colors differently from your face colors (or change alpha)
+Can be useful if you want to shade your edge colors differently from your face colors (or change alpha).
   - bins: int or list of ints of shape (3,)
       - The number of bins to use.
 If a list, sets [X bins, Y bins, Z bins].
 If an int, generates that number on each axis.
   - statistic: string
       - The way to combine vals to generate the histogram.
 Input to scipy `binned_statistic_dd`.
-Note that cplt histograms generate densities, so whatever for statistic is computed, the number plotted is statistic/volume_of_bin.
+      Note that `cplt3d` histograms generate densities, so whatever for statistic is computed, the number plotted is statistic/volume_of_bin.
   - kwargs:
-  - Other arguments for voxelize (and the polygon collection). facecolor and edgecolor are overriden.
+      - Other arguments for voxelize (and the polygon collection).
+Note that `facecolor` and `edgecolor` are overriden.

 ---

 **Returns**
   - Function
       - The instantiation of the normalization function used.
   - Poly3dCollection
       - The polygons that are plotted.
   - Array
       - The x values of the bins.
   - Array
       - The y values of the bins.
   - Array
       - The z values of the bins.
   - Array
       - The dx widths of the bins.
   - Array
       - The dy widths of the bins.
   - Array
       - The dz widths of the bins.
   - Array
       - Values of the bins.

 ---